maplibre/maplibre.github.io/content/news/2024-12-01-maplibre-newsletter-november-2024/index.md

 - MapLibre Android [11.6.0](https://github.com/maplibre/maplibre-native/releases/tag/android-v11.6.0) and [11.6.1](https://github.com/maplibre/maplibre-native/releases/tag/android-v11.6.1) have been released.
 - MapLibre iOS [6.8.1](https://github.com/maplibre/maplibre-native/releases/tag/ios-v6.8.1) was released.
 - We created a new documentation site to host [MapLibre Android Examples](https://maplibre.org/maplibre-native/android/examples/).
 This provides a more accessible resource compared to the [API Documentation](https://maplibre.org/maplibre-native/android/api/).
-More examples are underway, contributions are of course welcomed.
+More examples are underway, contributions are, of course, welcomed.
 - [Flitsmeister](https://www.flitsmeister.nl/) has released a sample project demonstrating how to use MapLibre Android with **Android Auto**: [GitHub Repo](https://github.com/flitsmeister/MapLibre-Android-Auto-Sample).
 We're thrilled to see Flitsmeister share their hard-earned expertise with the community.
 It's also exciting to see the FOSS magic at work, with suggestions for improvements already coming from other members of the community.
 - We're experimenting with some new GitHub functionality: [issue templates and issue types](https://github.com/maplibre/maplibre-native/discussions/3053).
-- Engineers working for [HudHud](https://hudhud.sa/en) have kicked off the development of brining **3D Model Support** to MapLibre Native.
+- Engineers working for [HudHud](https://hudhud.sa/en) have kicked off the development for **3D Model Support** in MapLibre Native.
 To implement this properly we need to "revive the 3D pass" (which is currently unused), which brings about plenty of complexities.
 It will be a while until proper 3D support will land, but watch this space, and join the monthly meetings, if you are interested in this.

 ### Vulkan